NexusMutual/docs/docs/resources/glossary.md

 **Claims Committee**
 The members who assess claims.
 They review the evidence, discuss the claim against the cover wording, and vote to accept or deny it, recording their reasoning.
 See [Claim assessment](/protocol/claims-assessment).

+**Designated Claim Assessor**
+An assessor named in a cover product's wording, used for that product's claims instead of the Claims Committee.
+See [Claim assessment](/protocol/claims-assessment#expert-led-claim-assessment).

 **Voting power**
 A member's weight in a vote: their NXM balance plus one, capped at a share of total supply.
 Staking pool managers also vote with the NXM delegated to their pools.